Oneflow-Inc/one-yolov5/utils/loggers/wandb/README.md

 </details>

 <h3>2.
 Visualize and Version Datasets</h3>
- Log, visualize, dynamically query, and understand your data with <a href='https://docs.wandb.ai/guides/data-vis/tables'>W&B Tables</a>.
+Log, visualize, dynamically query, and understand your data with <a href='https://docs.wandb.ai/guides/data-vis/tables'>
+W&B Tables</a>.
 You can use the following command to log your dataset as a W&B Table.
-This will generate a <code>{dataset}_wandb.yaml</code> file which can be used to train from dataset artifact.
+This will generate a <code>
+{dataset}_wandb.yaml</code> file which can be used to train from dataset artifact.
  <details>
   <summary> <b>Usage</b> </summary>
    <b>Code</b> <code> $ python utils/logger/wandb/log_dataset.py --project ... --name ... --data .. </code>